75lb/veelo/README.md

 -------------------
 If videos in your batch have external SRT subtitle files, you can embed them automatically by passing `--embed-srt`.

-    $ handbraker Film/World/* --embed-srt
+    $ veelo Film/World/* --embed-srt

 *Known Issue*: Handbrake does not accept SRT filenames containing a comma (the comma is a reserved delimiter character for the `--srt-file` option).

 <span id="config"></span>
 Configuration
 =============
-The Handbraker configuration file is stored at `~/.handbraker.json` on Mac and Linux, `%USERPROFILE%\Application Data` on Windows XP and `%USERPROFILE%\AppData\Roaming` on Windows Vista and later.
+The Veelo configuration file is stored at `~/.veelo.json` on Mac and Linux, `%USERPROFILE%\Application Data` on Windows XP and `%USERPROFILE%\AppData\Roaming` on Windows Vista and later.
 It must remain [valid JSON](http://jsonlint.com).

 The initial config file looks like this: